petersudai/FasihiSpace/README.md

-FasihiSpace is blogging platform created by Peter Sudai.
+FasihiSpace is a blogging platform created by Peter Sudai.